roth-michael/FoundryVTT-RestRecovery/README.md

 # What is Rest Recovery?

-This module mains to add support for the various rest mechanics in D&D 5e.
+This module aims to add support for the various rest mechanics in D&D 5e.
 This module adds support for alternative rules such as Long Rest Hit Dice Healing along with various modifiers (all optional), as well as most short rest mechanics, such as recharging spell slots for Druids and Wizards, Song of Rest from Bards, and bonuses from various feats and items.

 # Installation
 Use this manifest URL to install the module: